bkillenit/biz/pitch-layout.md

 (There should be no question about what you do after slide 1.)

 ## Problem/Opportunity
+**TODO: translate this explanation into 4th grade language concepts**
 - Let them know the big problem you are solving (existing or emerging)

+This is a pain some users don't even fully realize they have, which is why it can be tough to quantify.
+Information overload isn't news, but the increasing fragmentation of delivery mechanisms for our information, including _infrastructure and logistics_ information.
+People need services that can determine the context that each piece of data needs to be associated with and deliver that data to them in the right context.
+We'll refer to this from here forward as "the context problem."

 - Tell them why this problem can now be addressed.

+Computers, specifically mobile devices, now have the processing power and sensory arrays to determine a user's context.
+Processing power is necessary for the machine learning any robust solution to the context problem must incorporate.
+New sensor arrays allow computers to leverage more powerful data, like geolocation data.

 - How big is the market?
 Be specific.
 Don't state the obvious.
 If the idea is a platform play with future opportunities, you can use a second clarifying page- slide 2.1.
+The size of the market, in the endgame, is every computer user alive, which is quickly growing to be the entire population of Earth.
+To be more specific, the _target market_ for our prototype specifically is tech-savvy iPhone users who are a) receptive to a privacy/user rights based argument and b) feel 'left out' by the fact that Google Now, the most cutting-edge system like the one we're designing, is only on Android.
 ## Solution
 - What is it? (website, material, etc.)
 - How are you going to solve the problem in the specific market you outlined?